lnquy065/JPaint/README.md

 # JPaint

 A project using Graphics2D and algorithms to edit image.
-Supported 6 Basic tools,
+JPaint supports layers, 6 Basic tools, 8+ 2D Shapes, 4 3D Shapes and 13 Transformations.

-Features:
+# Features
 + Tools:
   - Selector: Select drawed shape to edit.
   - Pencil: Draw like pencil.